What is Botox?

 Getting Botox takes only a few minutes and doesn’t require anesthesia.
-Botox is injected with a fine needle into specific muscles with only minor discomfort.
-It generally takes three to seven days to take full effect, and it is best to avoid alcohol starting at least one week before the procedure.
-You should also stop taking aspirin and anti-inflammatory medications two weeks before treatment to reduce bruising.(under recommended your doctor)
+Botox is injected with fine needles into specific muscles with only minor discomfort.
+It generally takes three to seven days to take full effect.
+It is best to avoid alcohol at least one week before the procedure.
+Aspirin and anti-inflammatory medications should also be avoided two weeks prior to treatment in ordr to reduce bruising.(Follow doctor recommendations)

-The effects from Botox will last three to six months.
-As muscle action gradually returns, the lines and wrinkles begin to reappear and need to be treated again.
-The lines and wrinkles often appear less severe with time because the muscles are being trained to relax.
+Botox will last three to six months.
+As muscle movement gradually return, so too do lines and wrinkles begin to reappear and need retreatment.
+The lines and wrinkles often appear less severe with time as muscles become trained to relax.